jbqmag/Honeypot-Deployment-TPOT-Analysis/Popular_Attacker.md

 3. **Blocklist Status**: Being listed on multiple blocklists further underscores the risk posed by this IP and supports the conclusion that it is actively involved in malicious activities.

 ### Hypothetical Hardening Considerations:
-1. **Block IP Address**: Given the high volume of attacks and the malicious reputation of this IP, it is recommended to block IP address 43.139.208.95 in firewall configurations to prevent further interactions.
+1. **Monitor for Similar IPs**: Given the broader network of affiliated malicious entities, it is advisable to monitor for similar IP addresses (e.g., within the 43.139.208.x range) and take appropriate action if they are detected.
-2. **Monitor for Similar IPs**: Given the broader network of affiliated malicious entities, it is advisable to monitor for similar IP addresses (e.g., within the 43.139.208.x range) and take appropriate action if they are detected.
+2. **Email Security**: Ensure that email security measures are in place, including spam filters, to prevent potential phishing or malware distribution attempts originating from this IP.
-3. **Email Security**: Ensure that email security measures are in place, including spam filters, to prevent potential phishing or malware distribution attempts originating from this IP.
+3. **Firewall Employment**: this can be fixed by employing a basic firewall and/or firewall rule.

 ### Future Considerations:
 - **Investigate Further**: Further investigation into the broader network of IP addresses associated with this entity could provide more insights into the scope and nature of the attack campaign.